ProDeck Construction

 Picture

-Posts: Trex 4x4, Classic White, with pyramid cap
+Posts: Trex 4x4, Classic White

 Rails: Trex Transcends, Classic White